webnuts/post_json/README.md

         to_sql

 ## Dynamic Indexes

+Most applications do the same queries over and over again.
+This is why we think it is useful, if PostJson create indexes on slow queries.

-We have created a feature we call `Dynamic Index`.
+So we have created a feature we call `Dynamic Index`.
 It will automatically create indexes on slow queries, so queries speed up considerably.

 PostJson will measure the duration of each `SELECT` query and instruct PostgreSQL to create an Index, if the query duration is above a specified threshold.